Leh-js/Leh-js.github.io/README.md

 ```javascript
 console.log("Hello, World!");
 ```
+Also you can't execute files in this so you have to type in the JavaScript directly.

-Also a message from the creator, you cannot install packages in this, Sorry.
+A message from the creator, you cannot install packages using npm in this, Sorry.

 Trying to will result in the following error: